kehribar/verilog-osx/Readme.md

 * **GTKWave**
 	- This application can be used to investigate .vcd waveform files.
 It was not very stable under OSX, so I moved on to other tool.
 Under Linux, this probably runs better.
-	- Run `brew install gtkwave` to install on OSX system.
+	- Run `brew install homebrew/gui/gtkwave` to install on OSX system.

 * **Scansion**
 	- This application is used to investigate .vcd waveform files.
 It is OSX only.
 It works much better (more stable) than gtkwave under OSX.